 Not only can bouncing help you look and feel better, but there are a myriad of other benefits that come from it worth checking out when you incorporate certain exercises into your workouts.

 When you purchase David Hall’s Cellerciser mini-trampoline through BestExerciseRebounder.com, you’ll receive the same exercise chart as well as the same accessories that would be normally included if you bought the unit direct from the company.
-HOWEVER, you’ll save approximately $25 by purchasing from us when you order either the Half-Fold Rebounder or the Half-Fold Rebounder with Balance Bar as well as pick up a nice bonus or two.
+HOWEVER, you’ll save some money by purchasing from us when you order either the Half-Fold Rebounder or the Half-Fold Rebounder with Balance Bar as well as pick up a nice bonus or two.